ravenleeblack/Syntax_Formatters/README.md

 # Syntax_Formatters

 These are the 2 syntax formatters I currently use for the Illeshian language and the Seedling Assembler.
-I try to use an earthy tone for the colors.
+I tried to use an earthy tone for the colors.

 1) Download the files from here.
 2) Move either both the Illeshian and Seedling into C:\Users\your_folder_name\\.vscode\extensions